mate-academy/layout_task-guideline/README.md

 - copy the link;
 - open **Git Bash** (Windows) or **ZSH** (macOS) in your projects folder;
 - run `pwd` in the terminal to check that you are in the `projects` folder;
-  - if not, navigate to it useing `cd` with a required path;
+  - if not, navigate to it using the `cd` command with a required path;
 - clone the repo by running `git clone` command with the URL you copied on Github
     ```
     git clone the-link-from-github